 Two.
 Support.
 Not surprisingly, stress does not just come from clients, many times it comes from colleagues and supervisors.
 Imagine that.
 Learning to deal with people that rub you the wrong way and handling them diplomatically (and is some cases those people are higher-ups) is a necessary part of the job.
 But it can be mentally exhausting to have to deal with coworkers’ bull, you know?
 It’s so helpful to reach out to other coworkers so that you build a small support system of people that understand exactly what you’re going through, and to go to them and say, hey this just happened to get support and confirmation from that that what you’re going through is weird/frustrating/outrageous.
 Because sometimes all you need to help alleviate the stress is to have someone else confirm that your reaction and experience is valid.

 Three.
 Action.
 Ok so we acknowledge stress at work and have a base of support while in the office–the next step is to actually be cognizant of your mental health and do something to support it.
 It is so easy to put yourself last in priorities.
 Work needs to get done, family obligations, friends, the list goes on–but your goal should be to give yourself at least an hour of time to realign and relax.
-That hour will look different for everyone–maybe it’s an hour of vigorous exercise, an extra hour of sleep, or of doing nothing–whatever you need.
-The point is to commit to your time and to reassess every once in a while.
+That hour will look different for everyone–maybe it’s an hour of vigorous exercise, an extra hour of sleep, or of doing nothing– maybe it’s buying cannabis topicals online (if it’s legal where you are) to get some relief, whatever you feel like you need to do in order to achieve that calm state of mind that you are seeking.
+Of course, full-strength cannabis isn’t legal everywhere, so you may need to seek an alternative if you wish to go down that particular road when it comes to medicines.
+You may, for example, be able to buy delta 8 online legally where you are, which has many of the same properties that full-strength cannabis does but the effects are perhaps not quite as strong.
+The point is to find what works for you, commit to your time and to reassess every once in a while.
 For me, I started doing yoga.
 Not very consistently–I average like 4 times a month.
 But having that time to relax and stretch out all the kinks and tightness from the week makes a difference.

 Again it’s so easy to be overcome by the myth of being a lawyer.
 That we should have a tough, take no prisoners, intimidating bravado all that time in which nothing fazes us.
 It may be true way of being for some lawyers but like Hov said: men lie, women lie, numbers don’t.
 If this way of lawyering truly worked out for us mentally then so many of our fellow colleagues wouldn’t suffer like they do.
 Don’t be fooled.
 Take care of yourself.